dinomite505/learning_docker/dockerfile-build-nodejs/README.md

-## Build Node.js image with Dockerfile
+## Build an Image from a Dockerfile

 The primary goal of this project is to package and distribute a Node.js application within a Docker container.
 This application is already fully developed, tested, and pre-built, meaning it contains all the necessary dependencies and configurations to run without any issues.